aCursedComrade/sandbox-research/README.md

 # sandbox-research
-Research on windows internals and sandbox concepts
+This repository contains my study on Windows internals and my research on sandbox concepts with proof-of-concepts dedicated to Windows.